looplex-osi/common/README.md

 ## About

-Common library useful for both browser and server environments.
-This library is embedded on all runtimes.
+`@looplex/common` plays an important role in our platform engineering mission.
+It's useful at both browser and server environments.
+Rest assured knowing that it is embedded on the runtime you are using.

 ## Features